tez-hub/tez-hub/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studied Bachelor of Science in Information Technology at Machakos University.
 - 💼 &nbsp; Working as a Freelancer on Upwork.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design, Machine Learning and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design, Copy Writing and Blog Writing as hobbies/side hustles.
 - 💻 &nbsp; I create Android Apps, IOS Apps and Web Applications